CloakedWayne/Monolith_Gantry_V2-VT/README.md

 - laser-cut, printed, and milled versions
 - toothed idler delete on all versions (drive pulleys with live shafts last longer and they're easier to source with 16mm OD)
 - significant effective tensioner range increase (50% or more)
-- optional zero protrusion mode (no extra panel spacing) without changing the gantry parts
+- optional zero protrusion mode (no extra panel spacing, but similar build volume loss to other AWDs) without changing the gantry parts

 ### Laser-cut version:
 - public CAD/DXFs